 So now that we know who are the faithful Jewish servants and they shall be greatly rewarded, we must now ask: Who are the unfaithful Jewish servants and what shall be their fate?

 The tragic fate of the Unfaithful Servant:

-* “Beating of the fellow servants” – This principally (contextually) refers to an abuse of the sacred works of the Hebrew Scriptures.
-This occurs when the Word of God is repeatedly misinterpreted and misapplied (the prophets are beaten; abused) by the unfaithful servant’s poor, self-centered, irresponsible stewardship.
+* “Beating of the fellow servants” – This principally (contextually) refers to an abuse of the sacred works of the Jewish Scriptures.
+This occured when the D’var HaShem (Word of God) was repeatedly misinterpreted and misapplied (the prophets are beaten; abused) by the unfaithful servant’s poor, self-centered, irresponsible stewardship.

-Like the wicked people of Noah’s day, the self-preoccupied unfaithful servant was unaware of the sudden coming judgment.
-But the judgment will come and the Messiah will deal with the foolish servant as one would deal with a hypocrite; which is precisely what an unfaithful servant is.
+Like the wicked people of Noah’s day, this self-preoccupied unfaithful Jewish servant is unaware of the sudden coming judgment.
+But the judgment will come and the (real) Messiah of God will deal with this body of foolish Jewish servants as one would deal with a hypocrite; which is precisely what this unfaithful servant is.